For: Children who are 3 – 5 years old by August 31.

-We sponsor nine low-cost cooperative preschools, in seven cities on Seattle’s Eastside.
-Your child would attend 2 – 4 days per week, for 2 – 3 hours per class session.
+We sponsor nine cooperative preschools, in seven cities on Seattle’s Eastside.
+Depending on age, your child would attend 2 – 4 days per week, for 2 – 3.5 hours per class session.
 Our preschools are very hands-on, play-based, and experiential because that’s how children learn best.
 Parents work in the classroom periodically and attend monthly parent education sessions.
 At all Bellevue College programs, parents and children learn together!

 What your child will experience at a coop preschool:

-Classes also include “circle time” where the teacher leads the class in singing songs, playing musical instruments, reading stories and developing early literacy skills.
-This is a chance for children to practice sitting still, listening to a teacher, and participating in a group activity, all essential skills for kindergarten readiness.
+Classes also include a circle time or gathering where the teacher leads the students in singing songs, playing musical instruments, reading stories and developing early literacy skills.
+This is a chance for children to practice paying attention to a teacher, and participating in a group activity, all essential skills for kindergarten readiness and lifelong school success.

 In our classes, both parents and children learn by doing.

 When parents work with kids in the classroom, they develop a better understanding of their own children and other children: what’s developmentally appropriate, how temperament affects each child, and how social interactions between children play out.
-The children’s teacher assists parents in guiding children’s age-appropriate activities and in ways to support children’s learning.
-Parents are encouraged to continue to develop concepts and experiences with their own children at home.
+The children’s teacher and the parent educator mentor parents in ways to effectively support children’s learning, in the classroom and at home.
+Parents get ideas for activities they can do at home to extend the learning.

-Parents also attend monthly parent education classes.
-They are typically held in the evening, in conjunction with the monthly business meeting for the coop.
-They include lectures, videos, and discussion groups on topics such as:
+Parents attend monthly parent education classes.
+They are typically held in the evening, in conjunction with the monthly business meeting for the co-op.
+They include lectures, videos, and discussion of topics such as: developmental milestones, emotion coaching, positive discipline, managing screen time, sibling rivalry and family relationships, and foundations for school success.

 In a cooperative preschool, parents play an essential role in the school’s success.
-Your responsibilities as a parent vary a little from school to school, but, in general, are:
+Your responsibilities as a parent vary a little from school to school, but, in general, include:

-- Providing snacks several times a year and helping with periodic cleanings
+- Providing snacks several times a year and helping with periodic classroom clean-ups

-- Taking on an administrative job: serving on the board, taking pictures, making play-dough, etc.
+- Taking on an administrative job: serving on the board, taking pictures, making play-dough, organizing field trips, etc.

-I don’t think our transition to kindergarten would have been the same without [the] Co-op and all of the support and kindness received from the school.
-My son is excited about school, but I truly miss the preschool.
+I don’t think our transition to kindergarten would have been the same without co-op and all their support and kindness.
+My son is so excited about school.
 I appreciate your passion for helping families raise the best children we can.

-Bellevue (Crossroads, Eastgate, Bellevue-Overlake), Carnation, Issaquah, Mercer Island, Renton (Sunrise), Sammamish (Pine Lake), Snoqualmie (Alpine Coop).
-Each coop is an independent program.
-Click on the class name below to see their address and to find a link to their website to learn more about the details of that program.
+Bellevue (Crossroads, Eastgate, Bellevue-Overlake), Carnation, Issaquah, Mercer Island, Renton (Sunrise), Sammamish (Pine Lake), Snoqualmie (Alpine).
+Each co-op is a unique community of families.

-Here’s an overview map of all of our locations (as of fall, 2018).
+Here’s an overview map of all of our locations (as of spring 2020).

 How to Register or Learn More about a specific program:

-Check out each school’s individual website.
-To find links to websites, click on the location name in the chart below, then click on the link you’ll see in the blue box.
-Registration policies vary greatly between the co-op preschool classes.
-Each individual co-op Board sets tuition.
+Our co-ops are independent programs and differ in policy, schedule details, and tuition.
+Check out each school’s individual website to learn details.
+To find links to websites, click on the location name in the table below, then on the next page, click on the link you’ll see in the blue box.

-Contact the Registrar listed for the co-op class of your choice to register for the 2019-20 school year.
-You can also contact the registrar to learn about open houses, observation times, registration dates, costs, or other specific information not available on their website.
+Registration policies also vary between the co-op preschools.
+Contact the Registrar listed for the co-op class of your choice to register.
+You can also contact the registrar to learn about open houses, observation times, costs, or other specific information not available on their website.
+You can find a link to the registrar’s contact info in the table below.

 Registrars are parent volunteers.
-If you find that the co-op Registrar is not responding right away (perhaps on vacation), please contact Gabriel, the Registrar for our one-day-a-week classes, for interim assistance.
+Be patient as you wait for a response.
+If the registrar does not respond (perhaps they’re on vacation), contact Gabriel, the registrar for our infant and toddler classes, for interim assistance.

 Cooperative Preschools Class Schedule for 2019-20